Celebrating 50 Years

 R, D, and D at CSOS

-CSOS is considered an R, D, and D center.
-The leader among institutions aiming to understand and/or improve the functioning of schools for optimum student learning, our center takes responsibility for all three interlocking steps to make schools work better.
+CSOS is an R, D, and D Center.
+Alone among institutions aiming to understand and/or improve the functioning of schools for optimum student learning, our Center takes responsibility for all three interlocking steps to make schools work better.
 “R” is for the research that uses scientific methods to study how major variables are related to school effects or to evaluate the impact of planned interventions.
 The first “D” is for the development of new forms or practices intended to strengthen the positive outcomes of schools.
 The second “D” is for the dissemination of specific school improvements that have proven effective to schools and districts across the nation.
 Each component has been pursued in special ways by CSOS to contribute to the national agenda for improving schools.